hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 - Failing everything else, keep the minor allele constant.

 If there is neighbouring information on both sides of the unknown region, then the following rules apply to determine which allele ploidy to hold constant:
+- If the minimum copy number of the unknown region is significantly less (> 0.5) than the major allele of both sides, then keep the minor allele constant.
 - If both the major and minor allele of the neighbours are significantly different (> 0.5) but the minor allele of one matches the major allele of the other ( < 0.5) then choose the matching allele ploidy as the constant ploidy.
 - Else, if the major allele of the neighbours is significantly different keep the minor allele constant.
 - Else, if the minor allele of the neighbours is significantly different keep the major allele constant.